25th Illinois Infantry Regiment

 The 25th Regiment, Illinois Volunteer Infantry, was an infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 25th Regiment Illinois Volunteer Infantry was organized on June 1, 1861, and mustered in Saint Louis, Missouri, into Federal service for 3 years on August 4, 1861, following President Abraham Lincoln's May 1861 call for volunteers to serve for 3 years in regiments organized by state governments.
-It was assigned to: the Army of Southwest Missouri under General Fremont, August 1861 to June 1862; Army of the Mississippi under General Franz Sigel, June 1862 to September 1862; Army of the Ohio, September 1862 to November 1862; and Army of the Cumberland, November 1862 to August 1864.
+It was assigned to: the Army of Southwest Missouri under Brigadier General Samuel R. Curtis, August 1861 to June 1862; Army of the Mississippi under Brigadier General John Pope, June 1862 to September 1862; Army of the Ohio, September 1862 to November 1862; and Army of the Cumberland, November 1862 to August 1864.

 The 25th Illinois was within sight of Atlanta, Georgia, on September 1, 1864, when it was ordered to Camp Butler, near Springfield, Illinois.
 There, the 25th Illinois was mustered out of service on September 5, 1864, having completed its term of enlistment.